CpaterCodes/Hyss/README.md

     # for debugging purposes (especially in finding or examining novel problems/challenges)
 ```

-Further tutorials and a full reference are TODO: built-in type hints are used where possible in the source code
+Further tutorials and a full reference are TODO
-in order to maximise potential support from your IDE of choice, but nonetheless these are future goals.